Autonomous Vehicle Accident Liability in Texas

 The Society of Automotive Engineers (SAE) defines six levels of driving automation.
 The U.S. Department of Transportation uses these classifications as well.

 Vehicles in this classification only provide limited assistance to the driver, such as an automatic transmission or automatic braking system.
-Most vehicles on U.S roadways fit this classification.
+Most vehicles on U.S. roadways fit this classification.

 These vehicles feature a single automated system for driver assistance, like lane departure censors or cruise control.
 Level one automation vehicles may also have adaptive cruise control, which accelerates or decelerates to maintain a safe distance from other vehicles.

 These vehicles have Advanced Driver Assistance Systems (ADAS) that control things like steering and acceleration/deceleration.
-However, these vehicle require the driver to be ready to take control at any point.
+However, these vehicles require the driver to be ready to take control at any point.
 Tesla and General Motors both have vehicles that fit this classification.

 Environmental detection capabilities set these vehicles apart.
 These vehicles can make informed decisions about things like accelerating to take over a slower-moving vehicle in another lane.
 However, drivers are still able to override these features.
 Drivers must remain alert and ready to take over if something should go wrong.